Discover Marrakech with Melanie Royals

 After studio play you’re free all day…

-After breakfast and a studio paint & play session inspired by the blue boats and doors of Essaouira, you’re free to explore Marrakech more on your own today.
+After breakfast and a studio paint & play session inspired by the blue boats and doors of Essaouira and a catered Lebanese lunch at Maison 28, you’re free to explore Marrakech more on your own today.

 Time for exploration or relaxation…